roman-mityukov/appVersion/README.md

 # appVersion
-A simple web service for getting an application build number.
+A simple web application (Spring servlet) for getting an application build number.
-Spring servlet